For the AR-15 shooter, what does long-range shooting mean? It’s subjective.

-For the AR-15 shooter, what does “long range” mean?
-It’s subjective.
-For someone who is usually popping away at 100 yards, then 300 yards may seem distant.
-If a shooter is comfortable at 300 yards, then maybe 500 or 600 qualifies as far; an experienced NRA High Power Rifle competitor might set the cap at 1000, and there are a few who take it farther than that.
-In my way of looking at it, we hit the edge of the world when a bullet drops below supersonic velocity.
-Until then, it’s possible to keep shots on the intended target at any distance.
+If a shooter is comfortable at 300 yards, then maybe 500 or 600 qualifies as far.
+An experienced NRA High Power Rifle competitor might set the cap at 1,000 yards, and there are a few who take it farther than that.

-Competitive shooters can cut that standard in nearly half (the X-ring on an MR1 600-yard NRA High Power Rifle target is 6 inches, and high X-counts are commonplace among more skilled shooters).
+Competitive shooters can cut that standard nearly in half (the X-ring on an MR1 600-yard NRA High Power Rifle target is six inches, and high X-counts are commonplace among more skilled shooters).

 Of course, it wasn’t always that way…

 In the early 1970s, shooters figured out that the AR-15 rifle itself could be made to perforate targets accurately.